Characterization of a peculiar Einstein Probe transient EP240408a: an exotic gamma-ray burst or an abnormal jetted tidal disruption event?: Discussion

 \subsubsection{A Dissipative Photosphere}

 There are other possible explanations for the observed plateau other than a long-lived magnetar or an off-axis jet.
 A black hole engine was proposed for GRB 070110 \citep{Beniamini2017} whereas the central engine launches a second lower Lorentz factor outflow which produces photospheric emission \citep{BeniaminiKumar2016}, leading to the observed plateau.
 We note however that this model is independent of the class of central engine, which simply provides an energy source that must then be transformed (e.g., a dissipative photosphere) into the observed radiation. \citet{Beniamini2017} considered a jet which efficiently dissipates energy below the photosphere leading to a thermal Comptonized X-ray spectrum with peak energy $E_\textrm{p,X}$\,$\lesssim$\,$0.5$\,$-$\,$1$ keV.
 In the observed $0.3$\,$-$\,$10$ keV bandpass such a spectrum would appear as $F_\nu$\,$\approx$\,$\nu^{-1}$ (similar to EP240408a).
 However, in the case of EP240408a, the peak energy is $\sim$\,$4$ keV (Figure \ref{fig:xrayspectra}).
-We find that the observations of EP240408a could be roughly reproduced by a photosphere with Lorentz factor $\Gamma$\,$\approx$\,$30$ (see Appendix \ref{sec:photapp}).